 Joint RCs (left side) can be seen as representative distribution for requirements lifecycle prediction, precise RCA, prob. quality, and matching.
-For all of these requirements, $\lambda < 0.2$ and even more precisely, $\lambda \leq 0.04$ holds and the requirement is met (+) or partly met (\sim) only selectively.
-Multiple sources (middle part) can be seen as representative distribution for requirements prob. prediction, RCA support, output visualization, explainability, and online concept..
-For all of these requirements, $\lambda > 0.2$ holds and the distribution of criteria met (+), partly met (\sim), and not met (-) is evenly distributed with steady increase.
+For all of these requirements, $\lambda < 0.2$ and even more precisely, $\lambda \leq 0.04$ holds and the requirement is met (+) or partly met (~) only selectively.
+Multiple sources (middle part) can be seen as

+A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas • 17 representative distribution for requirements prob. prediction, RCA support, output visualization, explainability, and online concept.
+For all of these requirements, $\lambda > 0.2$ holds and the distribution of criteria met (+), partly met (~), and not met (-) is evenly distributed with steady increase.
 Suffix prediction (right part) can be seen as representative distribution for requirements uncertainty quant., RCA visual., and data quality for which $0.04 < \lambda < 0.2$ holds.
-Here, the number of publications with criterion not met (-) increases whereas the other two assessments as + and ~ show a plateau distribution, i.e., the number of publications remains roughly the same over time.
+Here, the number of publication with criterion not met (-) increases whereas the other two assessment as + and ~ show a plateau distribution, i.e., the number of publications remains roughly the same over time.
 The distribution of publications categorized by model type (cf. Section B in the suppl. material1) over the considered timeline reveals two additional interesting observations (cf. Figure 4 in the supp. material).
 First, publications featuring inferential prediction models that are "black box" follow the overall increasing trend.
 Interestingly, for hybrid models that combine "black" and "white box", it seems that a peak was reached in 2019, i.e., the number of publications featuring hybrid models has been decreasing since 2019.